-The 2018 Bell’s Beer Iceman Cometh Challenge is a point to point mountain bike race held traditionally on the first Saturday of November.
-The race starts in downtown Kalkaska, Michigan and finishes thirty miles later at Timber Ridge RV & Recreation Resort on the eastern edge of Traverse City, Michigan.
+The 2019 Bell’s Beer Iceman Cometh Challenge is a point to point mountain bike race held traditionally on the first Saturday of November.
+The race starts at the Kalkaska Airport in Kalkaska, Michigan and finishes thirty miles later at Timber Ridge RV & Recreation Resort on the eastern edge of Traverse City, Michigan.
 The course consists primarily of dirt roads, two-tracks (the majority of the course), abandoned railroad beds and the world famous Vasa Nordic ski trail.
 It crosses only one paved road (Williamsburg Rd at mile 17) as it winds through the breathtaking terrain of the Pere Marquette State Forest in Northern Lower Michigan.
-In 2017, 5393 athletes participated!!

-The Bell’s Iceman events attract competitive cyclists from Mexico, Canada, and 38 states.
+The Bell’s Iceman events attract competitive cyclists from all of over the world!
 Ages range from 1.5 years to 80 years of age.
 Their ability levels vary from first-time racers to Olympians.

 The Iceman Course